Getting alcohol or drug addiction treatment help, that meets your needs near Heath can be challenging...but help *is* available.

-It took a long while to build up the patterns of addiction, and it will take time and understanding for them to be resolved.
+The long term effects of an alcohol or drug problem took a long while to build up, and it will take time and understanding to stop.

 Over the first seven days in alcohol/drug rehab you should expect the following…

-This initial detox period will vary in duration from one individual to another, depending on frequency, recency, and amount of usage, together with the individual's history of addiction.
+This initial detox period, along with the history of addiction of the individual, can vary in length from one person to another, depending on frequency, recency, and amount of use.

 In the last 7 days, if not earlier, if your provider includes it, you should be planning out measures for relapse prevention, and aftercare supports.